DevAdv-CFC20/COVID19-research-assistant/README.md

 Call for Code 2020 Global Challenge

-The project related to Crisis Communication COVID-19 initiative.
+This project is related to Crisis Communication COVID-19 initiative.

 # Collaborators: